camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/rabbitmq-outbound.md

 ### Authentication

-You can choose among the available RabbitMQ Connectors according to your authentication requirements.
+You can choose among the available authentication types according to your requirements.
 First, you must have a user in your RabbitMQ instance with the necessary permissions.
 See more at the [RabbitMQ access control specification](https://www.rabbitmq.com/access-control.html).

 Next, we will choose the type of connection.